plentymarkets/plugin-ceres/contributionGuide.md

 ## Contributing bug fixes

 If you want to help improve plentyShop LTS by contributing bug fixes, you can find a list of all currently known bugs in the [issues column on GitHub](https://github.com/plentymarkets/plugin-ceres/issues).
-Each individual entry on the issues board includes a link to the corresponding thread in the forum, if you need further information.

-If you find a bug that's not on the GitHub issues board, let us know by opening a new thread [in the plentyShop category in the forum](https://forum.plentymarkets.com/c/plentyshop/).
 Include detailed information on how to reproduce the bug.
 This includes:

 - the plugin version(s) in which the bug appears
 - the browser(s) you're using and its version